dmerejkowsky/kata-rpn/README.md

 ## Rules

-Write the code that can evaluate an expression and return a result
+Write the code that can evaluate an expression and return a result.

+Follow the TDD rules as close as possible and try to make the smallest possible cycles.

 Notes:
 * You can assume the expression is well formed : only natural numbers, all tokens separated by space
 * You can assume that the "stack" only contain one element at the end

-Don't forget to write tests !

 ## Going further